Victor-Saliba/Visuo-Haptic-Object-Detection-and-Identification-Optimised-For-Fine-Features/README.md

 - **data/**
   - Contains the datasets for training each respective model (as can be seen by the folder names).
-  - **raw data** subfolder:
+  - 'raw data organised by object name' subfolder in 'Data':
-    - Contains all images and Gelsight videos collected, organized by specific object names (e.g., "M8 Screw #2").
+    - Contains all images and Gelsight videos collected, organized by specific object names (e.g., "M8 Screw #2" images are found in Data/raw data organised by object name/GelSight/Small objects/Screws/M8 Screw
+/Object 2/).
     - Gelsight database includes both video frames and still images.

 ---